m4ckdaddy/NodeGoat/README.md

- in Node.js web apps and how to prevent it.
+   y in Node.js web apps and how to prevent it.

 ### Do it!
 [A Vulnerable Node.js App for Ninjas](http://nodegoat.herokuapp.com/) to exploit, toast, and fix.
 You may like to [set up your own copy](#how-to-set-up-your-copy-of-nodegoat) of the app to fix and test vulnerabilities.
 Hint: Look for comments in the source code.